GenericMappingTools/GMT.jl/docs/src/modules.md

 output image format which is PostScript (actually, except for *grdimage -A*, the only format that *GMT* can write).
 But we can select other formats by using the *fmt* keyword, for example *fmt="jpg"*, or *fmt=:png* or *fmt=:pdf*.
 In such cases, the *ghostscript* program (you need to have it installed) will take care of converting the *ps* file into the selected format.

+When runing from Jupyter notebooks one does not need to worry about the image format.
+In fact the only allowed is *png* but that is taken care automatically, meaning that any *fmt=xxx* will be ignored.

 Note that we used either strings ("") or symbols (:) to represent the format.
 Here the rule is we can use symbols for any string argument that can be safely written as a symbol.
 Example, this is valid =:abc, but this is not =:+a (apparently parser will try to add to *a*).
 The use of symbols may be preferred for a question of laziness (less typing).

 The above example, however, does not use any input data (*coast* knows how to find its own data).
 One way of providing it to modules that work on them is to send in a file name with the data to operate on.